UK government failed public over COVID, says ex-adviser Cummings | DW | 26.05.2021

 He told lawmakers that Johnson had even considered being injected with the coronavirus live on television.

-Johnson did in fact later fall seriously ill with the disease in late March 2020 and had to be hospitalized in an intensive care unit.
+Johnson did in fact later fall seriously ill with the disease in late March 2020 and had to be treated in an intensive care unit.

-The hearing was part of a parliamentary inquiry into the UK's pandemic management conducted by two committees of senior MPs.
+The hearing was part of a parliamentary inquiry into the UK's pandemic management conducted by two committees of senior MPs: the science and the health committees.

 An independent public inquiry into how the government handled the pandemic is to begin in spring 2022.